tomjoht/learnapidoc/_docs/managing_developer_portal/docapis_dx_content_strategy.md

 ## Bandwidth for all of these tasks

-Reading through these tasks is probably overwhelming, but I wanted to demonstrate the need for these activities outside of content development.
+Reading through these tasks is probably overwhelming, but my purpose is to demonstrate the need for these activities outside of content development.
 All too often, people assume that technical writers merely "write docs" and don't understand that there's a large body of work involved in managing a developing portal that doesn't include writing content.
 These tasks try to answer the question, "what else do technical writers do besides write docs?"
+When you allocate resources for DX content strategists, they can help build a healthy developer portal so that users can easily find and consume accurate, relevant content that addresses their needs.

 {% include random_ad.html %}